Dargen D'Amico

-He started his career in 1997, as member of the rap group "Sacre Scuole", with Gué Pequeno and Jake La Furia.
-In 2001, after releasing their first album (3 MC's al Cubo), the group disbanded due to quarrels between him and Jake La Furia.
+He started his career in 1997, as member of the rap group Sacre Scuole, with Gué Pequeno and Jake La Furia.
+In 2001, after releasing their first album (3 MC's al cubo), the group disbanded due to quarrels between him and Jake La Furia.

-After the experience with "Sacre Scuole", Dargen D'Amico went on a solo career by releasing in 2006 the debut album "Musica senza musicisti", published by Giada Mesi, an independent record label he founded.
+After the experience with Sacre Scuole, Dargen D'Amico went on a solo career by releasing in 2006 the debut album Musica senza musicisti, published by Giada Mesi, an independent record label he founded.

 In more than 15 years of career he produced a total of 10 albums, covering various themes and genres, and he collaborated with many Italian musicians, singers and rappers of various genre.
 He mentions Franco Battiato, Enzo Jannacci and Lucio Dalla as his biggest influences.

-On 4 December 2021, his participation at the Sanremo Music Festival 2022 was revealed.
-"Dove si balla" was later announced as his entry for the Festival.